Soundscape Captioning using Sound Affective Quality Network and Large Language Model

-In the Mel branch, each 2D convolution (Conv2D) block refers to the design of VGG \cite{vgg} and consists of two convolution layers with batch normalization \cite{batchnormal} and ReLU function \cite{relu}.
-Taking the largest kernel (9, 9) in the Mel branch as an example, there are 3 Conv2D blocks, i.e., six 2D convolution layers, according to the convolution RFS calculation formula,
+In the Mel branch, each 2D convolution (Conv2D) block refers to the design of VGG \cite{vgg} and consists of two convolution layers.
+Taking the largest kernel (9, 9) as an example, there are three Conv2D blocks, i.e., six 2D convolution layers, according to the convolution RFS calculation formula,

-where $F_i$ denotes the $i$-th convolution layer's RFS relative to the input feature map, $stride$ defaults to 1, which denotes the convolution step size, and $k$ denotes the convolution kernel size. $F_0$ is the RFS of each point of the input feature map, that is, $F_0=1$.
-If there is no pooling operation, according to Eq.~(\ref{formula_receptive_field}), in the first Conv2D block, the first layer's RFS on the time axis is $F_1=9$, and that of the second layer is $F_2=17$.
-For dilated convolution, the formula for the RFS is
+where $F_i$ denotes the $i$-th convolution layer's RFS relative to the input feature map, $F_0=1$, $k$ is the convolution kernel size, and $stride$ defaults to 1.
+If there is no pooling operation, according to Eq.~(\ref{formula_receptive_field}), in the first Conv2D block, the RFS of the first layer on the time axis is $F_1=9$, and that of the second layer is $F_2=17$.
+For the dilated convolution, the RFS is